soos3d/SpectraX/README.md

 The `feed_cli.py` tool provides a simple way to manage your MediaMTX server:

+Those are the avaulable commands (assumes you are in the video-feed directory):

 ```bash
 # Basic usage (localhost only)
 python3 video-feed/feed_cli.py run